numericalalgorithmsgroup/MLFirstSteps_Azure/README.md

 To follow this tutorial you will need either:

-* A system with git, ssh, and the [Azure CLI] installed and logged in to a valid account
+* A system with git, ssh, and the [Azure CLI] installed and logged in to a valid account.
+If you are using Windows, the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) works well for this.

 or